qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 > 1. What must be the dimension of our input layer?
 > 2. We want to output the prediction of a single number.
 The output layer of the NN hence cannot be the same as for the classification task earlier.
 This is because the `softmax` activation being used had a concrete meaning with respect to the class labels which is not needed here.
 What output layer design would you choose for regression?
 Hint: A layer with `relu` activation, with `sigmoid` activation or no activation at all?
-> 3. * (Optional) If next to the number of sunshine hours, we would also like to predict the precipitation.
-How would you go about this?
+> 3. * (Optional) How would we change the model if we would like to output a prediction of the precipitation in Basel in *addition* to the sunshine hours?
 >
 > > ## Solution
 > >